hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

   -	Do filtering on the Query object using methods like:
 	+ vars
 	+ locals
-	+Then call .fetch() on the Query object to get the actual data
+	+ Then call .fetch() on the Query object to get the actual data